junaidzm13/mini-interpreter-challenge/README.md

 #### Largest value among arguments

-`max` function accepts a variable number of arguments (at least one) of numeric type.
+`max` function accepts a variable number of arguments (at least 2) of numeric type.
 Returns the largest number among the provided arguments.

 Providing no arguments will result in an error.